 - Project to promote installation of independent and distributed energy facilities to evacuation centers, etc. which realize resilience and decarbonization of local communities in parallel

-This project supports the introduction of renewable energy facilities, etc. to public facilities that are positioned as evacuation centers, etc. in the event of disasters based on local disasterprevention plans and subsidizes part of the costs.
+This project subsidizes a part of the cost of the introduction of renewable energy facilities, etc. to public facilities designated as evacuation facilities in the event of a disaster under the Regional Disaster Prevention Plan.